rrwebstudio/vivace/README.md

 System Coder: RR Web Studio / rrwebstudio.com

-This is built with LAMP with the following specs:
+This is built on LAMP stack with the following specs:

 Intel®️ Core i3-4010U (1.7GHz)
 Memory: 8GB DDR3